damien220/Survival_AI/README.md

 ## Support This Project

-If you find {{PROJECT_NAME}} useful, consider supporting its development.
+If you find this useful, consider supporting its development.
 Your contributions help keep the project maintained, fund new features, and cover infrastructure costs.

 ### Donate